david-leadtech/dataform-github-agent/README.md

 # List available agents
 adk list

-# You should see 'dataform_github_agent' in the list
+# You should see 'data_engineering_copilot' in the list
 ```

 ## 📝 What is the .env file?